Sign up to our Newsletter

 However, even states with absolute limits will still allow people to take the bar exam at least four times.
 So even if you haven’t passed the bar exam more than once in any of these states, you still have the chance to try again.

-Firstly, wait until you get your results before jumping to conclusions.
-It is common to feel insecure and anxious after any major test or exam, especially an exam that is vital to your career.
+Wait until you get your results before jumping to conclusions.
+It is normal to feel insecure and anxious after any major test or exam, especially if it’s vital to your career.

 You may come out of the bar exam feeling like you failed but actually performed well and passed.